garzj/google-photos-migrate/README.md

 yarn start <subcommand>
 ```

+### Watch file changes

+Use `yarn dev` to watch for file changes and make sure to pass the `-f` flag to overwrite migrated files after restarts.

 The entrypoint of the cli is in `src/cli.ts` and library code should be exported from `src/index.ts`.

-When using `yarn dev`, make sure to pass the `-f` flag to overwrite files after restarts.